TallKite/linnstrument-firmware/README.md

   * *The sequencer can have different drum sounds for each split.
 If you're using both splits, set the split point in between the pads.*
   * *The two pad colors are the main/accent colors of the current split.
 If you select a custom light pattern, it will overlay the drum pads.
 Useful for making the center of each 3x3 mega-pad a different color.*
   * *If you use musical sounds instead of drum sounds, and enter the appropriate pitches into the sequencer, you can make a sort of marimba.*
-  * *To create your own mega-pad layout, turn off Drum Pad mode, use locator CCs instead (see below) and edit one of the custom light patterns to match.*
+  * *To create your own mega-pad layout, turn off Drum Pad mode, use locating CCs instead (see below) and edit one of the custom light patterns to match.*

 CHAINING SEQUENCES